trueberryless-org/starlight-theme-nextjs/docs/README.md

 # `starlight-nextjs-theme`

-Starlight theme inspired by the NextJS docs.
+Starlight theme inspired by the Next.js docs.

 ## Documentation